 How the Betty and Barney Hill Abduction Unfolded

 Betty Hill was a social worker who lived in Portsmouth, New Hampshire with her husband Barney.
 Barney was a postal worker.
 Both she and her husband experienced something that neither would ever forget while traveling on a lonely road late at night.

 In September of 1961, the Hills visited Canada and northern New York.
 They were driving home from this trip along Rte.
 3 in New Hampshire when the night’s events began to unfold.
 At about 10 p.m., Betty saw a light in the sky that she says she first attributed to a falling star.
 However, when the couple pulled over to walk their dog, they looked at the object through a pair of binoculars and saw its many blinking lights fly right across the Moon.
 Betty began thinking it was a flying saucer they were dealing with.

 Barney remained more skeptical than Betty throughout the evening and also in the future when the events were brought up again.
 Nonetheless, when the object began dipping toward them, Barney reacted.
 They got back into the car with their dog and drove toward Franconia Notch, always keeping an eye on the UFO.
-At one point, they watched as it flew across the Old Man of the Mountain, a geological feature that used to be on the face of a mountain there, but has since eroded away.
+At one point, they watched as it flew across the Old Man of the Mountain, a geological feature that used to be on the face of a mountain there but has since eroded away.

 When Barney and Betty got home, neither of their watches would work.
 Their clothes were inexplicably torn and supposedly covered in an odd dust.
-Their car had an odd pattern on the trunk.
+Their car had odd circular patterns on the trunk.
 They claim that putting a compass near it would cause the compass to react strangely.